Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Tennessee and its opponents have gone over the current 62.5-point total in six of 11 games this season.
+- Tennessee and its opponents have gone over the current 63.5-point total in six of 11 games this season.

-- Vanderbilt has combined with its opponents to score more than 62.5 points in two games this season.
+- Vanderbilt and its opponents have combined to score more than 63.5 points in two games this season.

-- The combined points per game average of the two teams, 53.6, is 8.9 points fewer than Saturday's over/under.
+- Saturday's over/under is 9.9 points higher than the combined 53.6 PPG average of the two teams.

-- This contest's total is 0.6 points under the 63.1 these two squads combine to give up per game in 2021.
+- This contest's total is 0.4 points more than the 63.1 these two squads combine to allow per game this season.

-- The average total in Volunteers games this season is 61.8, 0.7 points fewer than Saturday's over/under of 62.5 .
+- The Volunteers and their opponents score an average of 61.8 points per game, 1.7 fewer than Saturday's total.

 Tennessee Stats and Trends